-Our Special Educational Needs Co-ordinators and DSL work closely together to safeguard and support pupils who have special educational needs and disabilities (SEND), in particular when there are any reports of abuse.
-Our safeguarding curriculum, i.e. the ways we teach pupils to keep themselves and others safe, is adapted to meet the needs of pupils with SEND.
+Our Special Educational Needs Co-ordinator and DSL work closely together to safeguard and support children who have special educational needs and disabilities (SEND), in particular when there are any reports of abuse.
+Our safeguarding curriculum, i.e. the ways we teach children to keep themselves and others safe, is adapted to meet the needs of children with SEND.

-Trafalgar is aware that children with SEND or certain medical or physical health conditions can face additional safeguarding challenges both online and offline, such as
+Trafalgar is aware that children with SEND or certain medical or physical health conditions can face additional safeguarding challenges both online and offline, such as:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - the potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and the communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges, or the consequences of doing so. - We offer pastoral support for all pupils where it is needed
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - These children being more prone to peer group isolation or bullying (including prejudicebased bullying), than other children. - The potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and the communication barriers and difficulties in managing or reporting these challenges. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools, or the consequences of doing so.

-13. Identified areas of particular risk for our school
+We offer additional pastoral support for children with SEND where it is needed

-We are situated near busy roads so we have adopted the School Streets scheme and we have, bicycle, scooter and road safety awareness days.
+13.Identified areas of risk for our school

-We are a multi-site setting and have clear procedures when walking children between sites including hi-vis jackets.
+- We are situated near busy roads so we have adopted the School Streets scheme and we have, bicycle, scooter and road safety awareness days. - We are a multi-site setting and have clear procedures when walking children between sites including hi-vis jackets.